|Born||In 100 AC|

-Ser Corwyn Corbray was a knight from House Corbray during the civil war known as the Dance of the Dragons and the Regency of Aegon III.
-During the regency, Corwyn became one of King Aegon III Targaryen's regents, whilst his older brother, Lord Leowyn, was the Protector of the Realm.
+Ser Corwyn Corbray was a knight from House Corbray during the civil war known as the Dance of the Dragons and the regency of King Aegon III Targaryen.
+During the regency, Corwyn became one of King Aegon III's regents, whilst his older brother, Lord Leowyn, was the Protector of the Realm.

 Ser Corwyn was the younger brother of Lord Leowyn Corbray, the Lord of Heart's Home.
 He was married and widowed, and had two daughters from his first marriage.
 At the Eyrie, he met Rhaena Targaryen, a ward of Lady Jeyne Arryn, growing close to the Targaryen princess.

 After the death of King Aegon II Targaryen in 131 AC, the Braavosi landed Ser Corwyn at Maidenpool with half the power Lady Arryn had sent down, the other half under the command of Lord Leowyn at Duskendale.
 This may be an error, as Archmaester Gyldayn later refers to Lord Leowyn leaving Maidenpool, and Ser Corwyn leaving Duskendale.

 The town welcomed the Arryn hosts with feasts and flowers.
 Soon after Lord Cregan Stark's hold over court had begun, word arrived that Ser Corwyn had left Duskendale accompanied by Clement Celtigar and the widowed Lady Staunton.
 When Ser Corwyn and Lord Leowyn arrived at King's Landing, they joined the ruling council and added their voices to those of Lady Arryn and the Lads.
 This contributed to power beginning to slip from Lord Stark's hands.